ComplianceAsCode/kube-oscal-catalog/README.md

 ##### check_and_update_all.sh

-- `trestle task ocp4-cis-profile-to-oscal-catalog -c data/trestle task cis-xlsx-to-oscal-catalog data/cis-xlsx-ocp-to-oscal-catalog.config`
+- `trestle task cis-xlsx-to-oscal-catalog -c data/cis-xlsx-ocp-to-oscal-catalog.config`

 ##### check_and_update_all.sh